 Pride, nowadays, is a celebration and one that has led to both cultural and systematic change.
 Even as recently as the past twenty years, Pride has resulted in the legalisation of same-sex marriage as well as improved life for those that identify as trans.
 It’s both a time for celebration and reflection of not only how far we’ve come, but how we can continue to improve life for all LGBTQIA+ people.

 Pride in 2021 also has a huge focus on representation.
 For young people that might be questioning their gender or sexuality, Pride is a reminder that they’re not alone.
-That there are tons of other people, just like them, living joyful and fulfilling lives as themselves.
+That there are many people, just like them, living joyful and fulfilling lives as themselves.
 Every June, you’ll spot Pride marches across New York City and San Francisco in the US; Sao Paulo and Rio de Janeiro in Brazil; Madrid in Spain; Amsterdam in the Netherlands; Tel Aviv in Israel and of course, in cities across the UK.
 This global proliferation of Pride means that representation for the LGBTQIA+ community is more visible and accessible than ever before.

 However, the challenge in 2021 when it comes to defining Pride is the influence of corporate sponsors.
 From the original 2,000 attendees back in the 70s, it’s estimated that London Pride now attracts 1.5 million visitors.
 With this vast number of attendees, there is a need for financing to support the structure, security and parade itself.
 This means that contributions from the government and brands are necessary.
 And, many feel that this is a controversial decision.